DevOpsBootcamp/website/source/03_editors_git.rst

     Pros: low-bandwidth, installed pretty much everywhere, very fast and powerful for complicated and repetitive tasks
-    Cons: Steep learning curve, different “modes” can be confusing at first
+    Cons: Steep learning curve, different “modes” can be confusing at first Sublime and other desktop editors: nice for serious programming, but learn the basics of simple text editors even if you want to be a developer, you won't always be able to edit your code on your own desktop

 * ed -> Vi -> Vim
 * Stallman -> lisp -> emacs